nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/command-line.md

 * Step 2: Run this command `cd ~/workspace`
 * Step 3: The above two command should have made a workspace directory at the root of your machine and take you into that folder.
 Now create all the subfolders we will need:
 ![workspace file structure](../images/workspace_file_structure.png)

-## Mini Challenge
-Move the directory `html-css-101` you created in your HTML and CSS lesson and all of its contents from the `Desktop` into the directory `~/workspace/foundations/inclass`